-How to make wild rice pilaf ahead of time:
+How to make this ahead of time:

 Not only is this Instant Pot wild rice pilaf super easy to make, but you can even make it ahead and re-heat.
 I tried a few different re-heating methods.

-- Lorena from Green Healthy Kitchen suggests re-heating in the Instant Pot using a pot in pot method, steaming it for 5 minutes.
-This is super efficient, and great for a half batch of this recipe but I didn’t have the right size bowl to do a full batch of this pilaf.
+- Lorena from Green Healthy Cooking suggests re-heating in the Instant Pot using a pot in pot method, steaming it for 5 minutes.
+This is super efficient, and great for a half batch of this recipe but I didn't have the right size bowl to do a full batch of this pilaf.

 - I suggest piling everything into a casserole dish, covering, and re-heating in the oven on 350°F if you are making a full batch of this Instant Pot wild rice pilaf.
 Add the pine nuts and parsley fresh!

 - I used my trusty 6 quart Instant Pot; this recipe has not been tested in an 8 quart Instant Pot

 - Due to the long cook time, veggies turn to mush in this recipe (except mushrooms for some reason!) so if you want to add carrots or celery, you'll have to cook them separately and add them in

 - Looking for more holiday side dishes?
 Try this Parmesan Mashed Cauliflower, or this Raspberry Balsamic Cranberry Sauce, or check out this round up with 27 Holiday Slow Cooker Recipes!